jamestiotio/overdue_backend/README.md

     > docker-compose up -d
     ```

     Keep in mind that the system's `postgresql` service should be disabled since the `postgres` Docker service might be in conflict and become unable and fail to bind to the `0.0.0.0:5432` address/port (since the address is already in use).
+This can be done by running this command:

+    ```console
+    $ sudo systemctl stop postgresql.service
+    ```

 5. To set up the database, run this command: